SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 commentsClosed: false
 ---

-Two parables struck my eye this week: Chesterton's Fence and Levi's Onion in the Varnish.
+Two parables struck my eye this week: GK Chesterton's Fence, and Primo Levi's Onion in the Varnish.
 Do they counsel actions that are opposite, or the same?